senx/warp10-platform/README.md

 #### Trademarks

-Warp 10, WarpScript, WarpFleet, Geo Time Series and SenX are tradekarms of SenX S.A.S.
+Warp 10, WarpScript, WarpFleet, Geo Time Series and SenX are trademarks of SenX S.A.S.